v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   - **Audit only** - Applications aren't blocked.
 All events are logged in the local client's logs.

-## Windows Defender Credential Guard
+## Microsoft Defender Credential Guard

-Windows Defender Credential Guard protects against credential theft attacks.
+Microsoft Defender Credential Guard protects against credential theft attacks.
 It isolates secrets so that only privileged system software can access them.

 - **Credential Guard**
   **Default**: Disable